microsoft/foss-fund/README.md

 - Fund #1: **[eslint/eslint](https://github.com/eslint/eslint)**: _Find and fix problems in your JavaScript code._
 - Fund #2: **[rust-analyzer/rust-analyzer](https://github.com/rust-analyzer/rust-analyzer)**: _An experimental Rust compiler front-end for IDEs_
 - Fund #3: **[SixLabors/ImageSharp](https://github.com/SixLabors/ImageSharp)**: _A modern, cross-platform, 2D Graphics library for .NET_
-- Fund #4: _Nomination period has opened for Microsoft employees.
-To be eligible for selection, employees need to have contributed to open source communities from in the most recent period._
+- Fund #4: **[Network Time Protocol](https://www.ntp.org/)**: _(NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks._
+- Fund #5: _**Nomination open soon for Microsoft employees; with a seasonal focus on funding HFOSS**._

+To be eligble for voting an employee must have contributed to open source in some way in 2020.
+This is inclusive of both technical, and non-technical contribution.
+You must be able to provide a link demonstrating your contribution in some way.

 ## About the FOSS Fund :seedling: